paulojqferreira/mavo-data/edx.md

 6. Relevance
 7. Feedback loop

-By the end of each block the learner shoud see one way of aplying what he haved learn
+*By the end of each block the learner shoud see one way of aplying what he haved learn*

+## Breakout Session 3 - Adaptivity in Moocs

+* Hao can we more efectively cater to a large, diverse population?
+...
+Engagment and competency
+* Scope of adaptivity: Dinamic Problem sequences base on student performance
+*